Support our work by becoming our Patron! Learn More

 If a payment is received and an account cannot be located, the customer will be contacted immediately to determine the disposition of the payment.

-When clearing credit balances from the accounts receivable again. whether arising from over payment or non-utilization of advance deposits (excluding forfeited deposits due to insufficient notification by the quest), every effort must be made to locate the proper recipient.
+When clearing credit balances from the accounts receivable again. whether arising from overpayment or non-utilization of advance deposits (excluding forfeited deposits due to insufficient notification by the quest), every effort must be made to locate the proper recipient.
 In the unusual circumstance where this cannot be accomplished, the remaining credit balance would be recognized as miscellaneous income after six months.
-At month-end a copy of the aging should be retained (as backup) with the General Ledger account.
+At month-end, a copy of the ageing should be retained (as backup) with the General Ledger account.

 C. BILLING

-The billing of accounts receivable is to be maintained on a daily basis. with no more than three (3) working days between the date the guest account is transferred to City Ledger and the date it is placed into the mail, except for Banquet Master Accounts which should be in the mail no later than five (5) working days.
+The billing of accounts receivable is to be maintained daily. with no more than three (3) working days between the date the guest account is transferred to City Ledger and the date it is placed into the mail, except for Banquet Master Accounts which should be in the mail no later than five (5) working days.

 The initial billing on all accounts will include a statement and backup invoices (l.e. folios, etc.) to support each current transaction reflected on the statement.
 All bills over $10,000.00 should be sent via certified mail.